 Another challenge was to structure the film in such a way that it provided a bit of historical context in addition to the direct testimony about the disaster and the aftermath.
 The civil war that was ongoing in Aceh at the time of the tsunami was an important component and I wanted to find the right place for it so The Tsunami of New Dreams would provide a comprehensive view of the effects of the tsunami in the coastal areas of the Aceh province.

-We also filmed snippets of the survivors’ present daily lives, and recreated with drawn illustrations some of the events that they encountered during the disaster.
-The interviews emphasize a positive outlook on life, and also provide valuable preparedness-related information.
-The subjects interviewed represent a balanced sampling in terms of geography within the city and surrounding areas, age, gender, education level, occupation, income level and understanding of natural hazards.
+We had limited time to film snippets of the survivors’ present daily lives, and recreated with drawn illustrations some of the events that they encountered during the disaster.
+The interviews try to emphasize new beginnings and a positive outlook on life in spite of the massive losses.
+They also provide some valuable information related to disaster preparedness.
+The subjects interviewed represent a balanced sampling in terms of geography within the city and surrounding impacted areas, age, gender, education level, occupation, income level and understanding of natural hazards.

-We photographed a number of city areas that experienced extensive damage and reconstruction, and coastline areas with evidence of possible past tectonic activity.
+We filmed a couple of city spots that experienced extensive damage and reconstruction, and coastline areas with evidence of possible past tectonic activity.
 We secured a fair amount of archival disaster footage from a number of local and international sources.
-The movie also includes some paleo-tsunami facts, and easy-to-understand animated visuals of the Sumatran subduction zone and the Great Sumatran fault.
+The general context of the story is complemented with a small amount of Earth science information about historical tsunamis and about the Sumatran subduction zone and the Great Sumatran fault.